How to Contact Your Representative About USAID & Foreign Aid Cuts

 Call about congressional oversight

 Congress has the power of the purse on foreign aid.
-Constituent calls urging oversight hearings, funding restoration, or accountability measures are concrete asks that congressional offices can act on.
+Urging oversight hearings, funding restoration, or accountability measures are concrete asks.

 3